-- Survey data will normally be considered valid for a period of 1 Year, after which re-surveys may be required - If the level of detail provided is deemed inadequate, then additional surveys will be required
+- Survey data will normally be considered valid for a period of 1 Year, after which re-surveys may be required - If the level of detail provided is deemed inadequate, then additional surveys will be required - The results of site surveys must be shared with the London Environmental Records Centre (Greenspace Information for Greater London), as per CIEEM Guidance (8.1), unless there is overwhelming justification for them not to be.
+Evidence for record sharing will be conditioned. - All habitat surveys (usually Phase 1, either JNCC or UKHab) MUST record the extent and the condition of each habitat on site, as part of the calculations to quantity the pre-development value of the site (see 6, below). - Mapping data should be GIS based (not map-form) so that it can be easily shared + accurately calculated for BNG

-- The results of site surveys must be shared with the London Environmental Records Centre (Greenspace Information for Greater London), as per CIEEM Guidance, unless there is overwhelming justification for them not to be.
-Evidence for record sharing may be requested. - All habitat surveys (usually Phase 1, either JNCC or UKHab) MUST record the extent and the condition of each habitat on site, as part of the calculations to quantity the pre-development value of the site (see below). - Mapping data should be GIS based (not map-form) so that it can be easily shared + accurately calculated for BNG
+6. Biodiversity Net Gain (BNG)

-6. Biodiversity Net Gain & Offsetting
+- All planning applications need to consider the opportunities for the provision of wildlife gains. - The national mandate for BNG for 'Major' applications came into force on 12 February 2024 and for 'Minor' applications on 2 April 2024. - In general, where 25m2 or greater of vegetated land / natural habitat(s) is to be lost, altered or modified, such that it results in a decrease to the existing habitat value(s), the change must be quantified utilsing the Statutory Metric. - The Metric must (except in limited circumstances) be completed by a 'competent person' and will determine the pre-development ('baseline') value of the site; - It is best practice, at the application stage, to calculate the post-development value of the site, taking into account the necessity to follow the Mitigation

-All planning applications need to consider the opportunities for the provision of wildlife gains.
-Where 100m2 or greater of vegetated land / natural habitat(s) is to be lost, altered or modified, the Council's adopted Biodiversity Impact Assessment Calculator must be used to quantify the pre-development ('baseline') value of the site and the post-development value of the site, taking into account the necessity to follow the Mitigation Hierarchy (Section 3.0, above).
+Hierarchy (Section 3.0, above).
+These values are likely to be indicative at this stage.